 The standard homeowner’s insurance policy with State Farm provides an array of protections for things like busted pipes.
 Most issues with sewer lines though, are not automatically part of the deal.
 You can, however, add some protection against water damage from a failed sump pump or septic system onto your policy.

 The annual cost of this addition is dependent on the value of your home and breadth of coverage, but it is relatively inexpensive.

 Your septic system and sewer lines rarely get much thought, although they play a vital role in whisking away unwanted matter.
 Despite lying beneath the surface of your home, it can be disastrous when one of these things go wrong:

 - Sump pump failure

 Many of these issues develop over time, which is why a standard homeowner’s policy designed to handle sudden, unpreventable disasters does not cover them.

-While having a State Farm policy that protects against sewer line problems provides some peace of mind, preventing issues from arising in the first place is advisable.
+Having a State Farm policy that protects against sewer line problems provides some peace of mind.
+Preventing problems from arising in the first place is still recommended though.
 Septic tank and line inspection is your secret weapon in this regard.

-It is advisable to schedule an inspection every three to five years, as these regular check-ups can detect when issues first begin to arise.
+You should schedule an inspection every three to five years, as these regular check-ups can detect when issues first begin.
 That way, you can often make a small repair or schedule a line cleaning, heading off problems before they worsen.

 - Limited repairs, replacement, and restoration